Contents

 A null-terminated variation of str.
 Many operation produce this string version, as it can be readily converted to str at no cost (for the inverse, you need to copy the string)

-nstr(bool value) → nstr(nom,ptr contents,u64 length,char first,ptr memory)
+nstr(@access bool value) → nstr(nominal,ptr contents,u64 length,char first,ptr memory)

 Prints strings or bools to the console without evoking a new line at the end.